 They were introduced in the refugee status determination process in the UK in 2002 to help provide consistency in decision-making when considering the same or similar issues and evidence for individual applicants relating to their country of origin.
-When applied in the UK, they go beyond being solely a source of country of origin information, additionally providing guidance that is treated as authoritative in the refugee status determination process (unless there are good reasons not to rely on them).2 most recent determination on the issue is being considered and that the decision-maker properly takes account of other and any new country of origin evidence that has emerged since the country guidance case was determined and that may be relevant to the case in question.
+When applied in the UK, they go beyond being solely a source of country of origin information, additionally providing guidance that is treated as authoritative in the refugee status determination process (unless there are good reasons not to rely on them).2

+As an open-access resource, these decisions can and are being used by some decision-makers in the refugee recognition process outside the UK.
+If relying on them, it is important to ensure that the most recent determination on the issue is being considered and that the decision-maker properly takes account of other and any new country of origin evidence that has emerged since the country guidance case was determined and that may be relevant to the case in question.
 It is also critical that the specific facts of the individual application are considered.
 The Best Practice Guide to Asylum and Human Rights Appeals3 provides useful guidance on how a country guidance case may apply to an individual claim.